 Finally, there was a way to equate for the “people side” of business, and EQ became particularly useful in guiding leadership and employee development in the workplace.

 While EQ boomed in the 90s and 2000s, it still missed the mark in understanding what made some employees more successful in their jobs than others.

 Enter adaptability quotient (AQ), the way of the future.

 While IQ and EQ are still important factors of employee growth, they don’t act as an accurate indicator of overall performance—especially in today’s exponential economy.

 As technology continues to redefine the way we work faster than we could ever imagine, the skills we need to succeed in today’s job market continue to evolve at an equally accelerated rate.

-In this fast paced world it’s no longer enough to assume that the professional skills that you learn at the beginning of your career will last you well throughout your entire career.
+In this fast-paced world, it’s no longer enough to assume that the professional skills you learnt at the beginning of your career will last you well throughout your entire career.

 AQ will soon become a primary predictor of career success.”